JaredAdamsCode/PortalChess/P2-Documentation/P2-Scrum-Ceremonies.md

 Should we setup another meeting with her for the planning phase?
 <br/><br/>
-Not until we create all tasks and acceptance criteria for higher priority user stories, while creating these tasks any questions we run into make sure to make note of them for the planning meeting.
+Not until we create all tasks and acceptance criteria for higher priority account stories, while creating these tasks any questions we run into make sure to make note of them for the planning meeting.

 Sprint review should happen before the presentation for her to clear up issues with the presentation.
 Then with this feedback make changes to the presentation, and use this for the retrospective.